Yewchi/vulft/TRANSLATION.md

 ### README Documentation // Steam workshop description translations:

-These are to help you install the bots, as it requires moving some workshop files around (Dota 2 bug)
+These are to help you install the bots, as it requires moving some workshop files around (Dota 2 workshop bug // workshop security feature)

 | Language | Link |